 Optimizing for SEO and the SERPs doesn’t just include optimizing your website.
 You should also be adding your firm to directories, like Yelp, yellowpages, and Avvo.
 You should also be working on your updating your Google Business listing and regularly posting on your firm’s social media.
 These can all help with your firm’s overall SEO.

-SEO is not something that is ever complete.
+Employment lawyer SEO is not something that is ever complete.
 You will need to continuously monitor and update your firm’s site to maintain visibility on the SERPs.
-If you find that you are still having trouble with generated leads through your SEO efforts, consider lead generation to supplement your caseload.
+If you find that you are still having trouble with generated leads through your employment law SEO efforts, consider lead generation to supplement your caseload.
 Our employment and labor law leads are exclusive and sent in real time.
 For pricing and availability, contact us today!